 - State and Local Tax (SALT) Deduction Limitation.
 A lot of military retirees, especially retired senior officers, pay a lot in state income tax and property taxes.
 Under the TCJA, you'll only be able to deduct a maximum of $10,000 in SALT.

 - Moving Expense Changes.
 Moving expenses are no longer deductible.
 Additionally, any moving expenses paid for by your employer are taxable.
 Now there is a carve out for Active Duty Military members.
-I'm not 100% sure yet how that will apply to a retirement move.
-The law says the move must be "incident to a permanent change of station."
-What is certain, is that if your new employer pays for your moving expenses, you'll pay taxes on the value of the expenses that are paid for by the employer.
+Fortunately, that carve out allows you to not pay taxes on your retirement move.
+Any other moves though will be taxable.

 - Itemized Deduction and Exemption Phase Outs.
 Many of you have or would have had your itemized deductions and exemptions reduced due to the amount of your income.
 That is no longer the case.
 On the other hand, there isn't that much left to deduct and there are no longer any exemptions.

 - The AMT.
-When I first looked at the proposed legislation, I said to myself, "They're changing the income tax to the Alternative Minimum Tax."
-One of the most of the substantive changes to the Code were making the income tax rules virtually the same as the AMT (SALT Deductions, Exemptions, Miscellaneous Itemized Deductions).
+When I first looked at the proposed legislation years ago, I said to myself, "They're changing the income tax to the Alternative Minimum Tax."
+One of the most of the substantive change to the Code was making the income tax rules virtually the same as the AMT (SALT Deductions, Exemptions, Miscellaneous Itemized Deductions).
 Additionally, the exemption for the AMT was increased significantly, so I suspect that many of you who paid the AMT, will no longer have to pay it.

 What Has Stayed the Same for Military Retirees?

 - You'll Need to Watch Withholding.
 There will still be issues with withholding when you start your first job if you don't put some thought into it.
-Remember, your employer and DFAS (unless you tell them otherwise) will, at a minimum, treat your first $24,000 as tax free income (assuming you file Married Filing Jointly) when calculating your withholding.
-In reality, one of them should treat the $24,000 as taxable income, most likely taxable at a rate of 22% or higher.
-At 22%, you'll under-withhold by $5,280 and get to write a big check to the IRS when you file.
-Now this does assume we're talking the first full year of retirement.
+Remember, your employer and DFAS (unless you tell them otherwise) will, at a minimum, treat the amount equal to the standard deduction as tax free income when calculating your withholding.
+In reality, one of them should treat that amount as taxable income, most likely taxable at a rate of 22% or higher.
+At 22%, you'll under-withhold by about $5,000 and get to write a big check to the IRS when you file.
+This does assume we're talking the first full year of retirement.